chrisl8/crater-manipulator/readme.md

 My primary target is HTML export, because I find that the best way to get new people to try out my work.
 It only takes them a few seconds or minutes at most to be in my game and see what is there.
 It is also super easy for them to come back and see updates.

 ## Character Controller
 The Character Controller is a Rigid Body controller where the user's input all causes physics inputs to the body.
-This is not the typical way that a character controller works in a 3D game, and has many draw-backs, however it works perfectly for my goals here.

 ## Networking
 This code currently uses WebSocket communication to communicate between the clients and the server.
 I find this to be the most reliable form of networking for HTML clients at the moment.